 Now back to giving citrus as gifts.
 In Europe, gift oranges as winter holiday symbols of gold.
 Visit China and other Asian countries at the new year (early February), and tangerines are given to symbolize fortune and abundance.
 Participate in an Earth centered tradition, and give oranges at Solstice to symbolize the sun and the return of longer days.

-If you don’t live in an area with trees to pick from yourself it can be less fun to give tangerines as a gift, but there are plenty groves in Florida and California who ship unique varieties to your door.
+If you don’t live in an area with trees to pick from yourself it can be less fun to give tangerines as a gift, but there are plenty groves who ship unique varieties to your door.

 What citrus varieties do you hope to score this season at your local markets?